minagawah/face-detection-sample/README.md

-(I knew this from using [RxJS](https://github.com/ReactiveX/rxjs) and [MobX](https://github.com/mobxjs/mobx) which allowed met to realize `Observe` isn't the right way
+(I knew this from using [RxJS](https://github.com/ReactiveX/rxjs) and [MobX](https://github.com/mobxjs/mobx) which made me realize `Observe` isn't the right way
 because you could easily forget where you set pub/sub in your project).
 [recompose](https://github.com/acdlite/recompose)
 was another decent idea, and I was mainly using it for most of my React project.